-- If your baby suffers from some type of allergic reaction, he may develop itchy skin, rashes on the body, watery eyes, and runny nose.
+- If your baby suffers from an allergic reaction, he may develop itchy skin, rashes on the body, watery eyes, and runny nose.

-These are some common reasons for a runny nose in babies; however, if you think none of the reasons mentioned above apply to your baby, rush to your doctor for further assistance.
+These are some common reasons for a runny nose in babies; however, if you think none of the above reasons applies to your baby, rush to your doctor for further assistance.

 Babies get very irritated and restless whenever they are unwell.
-Runny nose is something that may make your baby feel very uncomfortable.
-Here are some effective ways to stop a runny nose in babies.
+A runny nose is something that may make your baby feel very uncomfortable.
+Here are some practical baby running nose home remedies.

 1. Increase Your Baby’s Fluid Intake

 A baby suffering from a runny nose may start breathing from his mouth.
 Breathing through the mouth causes breathing dehydration in babies.
 Therefore, it is important to increase your baby’s intake of breast milk or formula milk.
-If your baby is more than six months old, you may give water and other fluids too.
-Ask your paediatrician what all the fluids you may give to your baby.
+If your baby is over six months old, you may also give water and other fluids.
+Ask your paediatrician what fluids you may give to your baby.

 2. Suction Bulb and Secretions

-A runny nose may cause a lot of mucus in your baby’s nose, which may hamper your baby’s breathing.
-A suction bulb can be used to extract the mucus from the baby’s nose to help him breathe better.
+A runny nose may cause a lot of mucous in your baby’s nose, which may hamper your baby’s breathing.
+A suction bulb can extract the mucous from the baby’s nose to help him breathe better.
 This bulb is easily available at any medical store and can be bought without a doctor’s prescription too.
 Make sure you clean the bulb before and after every use.

 3. Head Elevation

-Elevating the baby’s head is one of the effective ways of making your baby feel better.
-It not only helps in better secretion of the mucous but it also prevents the mucous from seeping into the throat, which may usually result in coughing bouts.
+Elevating the baby’s head is an effective way to make your baby feel better.
+It helps improve mucous secretion and prevents it from seeping into the throat, which may usually result in coughing bouts.
 Take a towel or two and elevate your baby’s head up to 18 inches.
-Make sure your baby’s head is not raised to more than this height as it may get very uncomfortable for your baby.
+Make sure your baby’s head is not raised to more than this height, as it may get very uncomfortable for him.

 4. Petroleum Jelly

-The constant wetness under the nose may make your baby’s nose sore, and it may irritate your baby’s sensitive skin too.
-Apply a layer of petroleum jelly under the nose for the protection of the area.
-Refrain from putting vapour rub as it may cause irritation or may even cause respiratory distress in babies.
+The constant wetness under the nose may make your baby’s nose sore and irritate sensitive skin.
+Apply a layer of petroleum jelly under the nose to protect the area.
+Refrain from putting vapour rub as it may cause irritation or respiratory distress in babies.

-These are some easy ways of stopping running nose in babies.
+These are some easy home remedies for running nose in kids.